-In ASP.NET Core MVC you get full control over HTML.
-You can create, simple to complex type, HTML styled with CSS and display them on the browser.
+In ASP.NET Core MVC, you get full control over HTML.
+You can create, simple to complex type apps, HTML styled with CSS and display them on the browser.

 Similarly you get full control over HTTP requests passed between the browser and server.
 Creating AJAX request is also very easy.

 You can easily use client side libraries like jQuery, Angular, React & Bootstrap with ASP.NET Core MVC.

 ASP.NET Core MVC is highly extensible.
 You can make applications that can be extended to any levels in future.
 Key features of this framework that gives it the extensible power are:

 2. Tag Helpers

 You will learn about all these features later on.